Guns N' Roses: Formation (1985–1986)

 In December 1986, the band released the EP Live Live ?!*@ Like a Suicide to maintain momentum while they retreated from the club scene to focus on studio work.
 The EP included covers of Rose Tattoo's "Nice Boys" and Aerosmith's "Mama Kin", along with two originals: "Reckless Life" and "Move to the City".
 Though marketed as live recordings, the tracks were studio demos overdubbed with crowd noise.
 Released on Geffen's Uzi Suicide imprint, only 10,000 vinyl copies were pressed.

 To test producers for their debut album, the band recorded "Nightrain" and "Sweet Child o' Mine" with Spencer Proffer.
 Nine songs were tracked during these sessions, including "Heartbreak Hotel", "Don't Cry", "Welcome to the Jungle" and "Shadow of Your Love".
 They also recorded demos with Nazareth guitarist Manny Charlton.
 (Note: The Charlton recorded demos were released in 2018 as part of the Appetite for Destruction Super Deluxe edition.)
 Paul Stanley of KISS was considered but rejected after proposing changes to Adler's drum setup.
 (Note: Stanley later claimed he lost interest in producing after Slash made derogatory comments about him, Slash responded stating "We never were interested in working with him.
 But we sort of had him around because he was Adler's hero.)
 Mutt Lange and Tom Werman were also approached, but Geffen declined due to cost.

-Ultimately, Mike Clink was selected, having previusly worked with Triumph.
+Ultimately, Mike Clink was selected, having previously worked with Triumph.
 The band recorded "Shadow of Your Love" with Clink as a test.
 After rehearsals, they entered Rumbo Recorders in January 1987.
 Basic tracks were completed in two weeks, followed by a month of overdubs.
 Drums were finished in six days, but Rose's vocals took significantly longer, as he insisted on recording one line at a time.